 Language: Many languages are spoken in Indonesia but Indonesian is the official language followed by Javanese and Sundanese.
-Many Indonesian people can speak conversational English.
+Many Indonesians speak basic conversational to fluent English.

 Currency: Indonesian rupiah.

 Visa: Visiting Indonesia requires a valid passport but no visa is required for travelers from nearly 140 countries if you plan to stay for less than 30 days.
 A visa upon arrival can be issued for roughly USD 35 and can be extended if you want to stay longer than 30 days.
 Tourist, social or cultural visas can be issued by a consulate outside of Indonesia for a 60 day stay and can be extended for 30 days up to three times.
 Use these free online visa checker and calculator tools so you know if a visa for Indonesia is required (which depends on the country you’re from) and if so, how long it will take to process your visa and the cost.